Call Now Book Appointment

 Takeaway

 SuperPATH surgery is a highly effective procedure that improves your mobility and offers long-term relief from chronic hip problems.
 This minimally invasive approach ensures faster recovery, less postoperative pain, and a lower risk of complications compared to traditional methods.
+For patients seeking maximum implant-placement precision, robotic-assisted hip replacement is also available as a complementary option.
 Get in touch with Dr. Ashwani Maichand to find out if you are a suitable candidate for the procedure.

 Patient Stories and Videos